raymak/cfr-focused-release/TESTPLAN.md

     - Doorhanger does not pop up
     - Elements are not correct or are not displayed

+Setup
+Create a new profile
+Create a new string preference ' ' with value '' Install the QA addon
+Install the CFR addon
+Action
+Navigare to amazon.com

+Verify
+Doorhanger hangs from the awesome bar
+Verify .....
+Verify

 2. UI APPEARANCE -- Amazon Assistant (NOTIFICATION BAR)

+    * Create a new profile
     * Set Preferences
     &nbsp; etensions.focused_cfr_study.variation = {"name": "bar-amazon-high", "weight": 1, "ui": "bar", "amazon": "high", "sponsored": "false"}
     *  Install the addon